 Content that aims to encourage dangerous or illegal activities that risk serious physical harm or death is not allowed on YouTube.

 These musicians are the popular, “cool” people who use their platform to promote evil.
 Without a doubt, it’s pro-gang, pro-thug and pro-murder.
 There’s nothing satirical here.
+The language used is Ebonics.
 Indeed, Shmurda and several of his “associates” are doing prison time for various serious felonies.

 James Essig, head of the NYPD unit that made the arrests, said Shmurda’s songs and videos were “almost like a real-life document of what they were doing on the street.”